tmwayne/install-sh/README.md

 # Install-sh

-Install and uninstall user created executables into installation directory with ease.
+Install and uninstall executables into an installation directory with ease.
+This is useful primarily for shell scripts you've written that you'd like to be able to call from anywhere.

 ## Installation